How to Protect & Hide Your Browser Fingerprint – Updated

 3. Browser Extensions and Add-ons

-- Canvasblocker by kkapsner: Offers a defense mechanism against canvas fingerprinting techniques (GitHub source code).
+- Canvasblocker by kkapsner: Defends against canvas fingerprinting (GitHub).

-- Trace by AbsoluteDouble: Immune to both traditional and modern fingerprinting techniques (GitHub source).
+- Trace by AbsoluteDouble: Blocks traditional and advanced fingerprinting (GitHub).

 4. Disable JavaScript